-New to the 15th edition are The Patron's Voice boxed essays, which underscore the important roles played by the individuals and groups who paid for the artworks and buildings in determining the character of those monuments.
-Also new are boxes designed to make students think critically about the decisions that went into the making of every painting, sculpture, and building from the Old Stone Age to the present.
-Called Problems and Solutions, these essays address questions of how and why various forms developed; the problems that painters, sculptors, and architects confronted; and the solutions they used to resolve them.
+The Patron's Voice essays underscore the important roles played by the individuals and groups who paid for the artworks and buildings in determining the character of those monuments.

+Problems and Solutions essays are designed to make students think critically about the decisions that went into the making of every painting, sculpture, and building from the Old Stone Age to the present.
+These discussions address questions of how and why various forms developed; the problems that painters, sculptors, and architects confronted; and the solutions they devised to resolve them.